1125.00P Financial Need Review Procedure

 Note: In some cases, the non-custodial parent may claim the individual as a Dependent for tax purposes.
 ACCES-VR uses the custodial parent’s income and assets when calculating available resources.
 The custodial parent may still list the individual on their personal income tax (but not as a Dependent) and will claim no Personal Exemption for the individual; look for individual’s name on Line 4.

 In CaMS, enter the number of individuals in the family.
 This number is used to determine the correct Household/Family Living Requirement amount to be used for the calculation.

-Income and resources from siblings, non-supporting divorced parent, other family members who are not legally responsible for the individual or spouses who have abandoned the individual and are not contributing to the household, are not considered when calculating consumer participation in the cost of services.
-Refer to the Financial Need Review Desk Reference- FAFSA section for additional information.
-Grandparents or other related or unrelated individuals included on the parent’s/guardian’s tax return then should be included in ‘Number in Family’.
+Income and resources from siblings, non-supporting divorced parent, other family members who are not legally responsible for the individual or spouses who have abandoned the individual and are not contributing to the household, are not considered when calculating participant contribution in the cost of services.
+Refer to the Financial Need Review Desk Reference - FAFSA section for additional information.
+Grandparents or other related or unrelated individuals included on the parent’s/guardian’s tax return should be included in ‘Number in Family’.

 Current Spend Down Balance